What is Encryption?

 Encryption is vital to the online world because it helps keep people’s private information safe.

 Online, users depend on encryption every day.
 When sharing information with popular services, like billing info, we depend on that website to encrypt all of our information so that it’s harder for hackers to steal anything.
 You should always keep an eye out for website URL’s that begin with “HTTPS”.
 This ensures that they are using some of the most up-to-date encryption for any information that you share on that website.

 Using a Virtual Private Network (VPN) is a great way to encrypt your internet traffic and keep your info hidden from prying eyes.
 When connecting to a VPN, your internet traffic will be run through a secure server that will not only encrypt your traffic, it will also change your IP address.

-Any questions about encryption or our VPN service?
+Any questions about encryption?
 We have an awesome support team waiting to answer any questions!
 Feel free to comment below, email, tweet, or hit us up on Facebook!

 Why you should always use a VPN online

 People use VPNs for all different kinds […]

 It's 2016, you should have a VPN by now!

 If you have been on the internet long […]